kingwingfly/bevy_quadtree/bevy_quadtree/README.md

 For those who upgrade from version <= 0.15.1-alpha7, pay attention to the new type paramter `D` in `QuadTreePlugin`.
 And shapes now have `ID` as well.
 Moreover, the tree memory is pre-allocated, no longer dynamically allocating.

+For those who upgrade from version <= 0.15.1-beta.2, `X` `Y` type params added to Plugins to set the origin of boundary.
+The QuadTree's type params is simplified to only `ID` as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>